-For more information about Jenny and her various pursuits and projects, click on the buttons below, or contact Jenny today.
+For more information about Jenny, click on the buttons below, or contact Jenny today.

-I started doing scientific editing and writing, and began freelancing in proofreading and copyediting.
-Then when I edited my first book, that changed everything.
-I now focus on substantive book editing where I dig deep into the manuscript to help authors tell the best story possible.
-With 19 published titles to my credit, I am known for working with authors to reveal the truth in the telling and capture the imagination and interest of readers.
+From scientific editing and writing to proofreading and copyediting, Jenny now focuses on substantive book editing where she can dig deep into the manuscript to help authors tell the best story possible.
+With 20 published titles to her credit, Jenny is known for working with authors to reveal the truth in the telling and capture the imagination and interest of readers.

 Up From Down Under is a music duo with Winnipeg didgeridoo player Gerry Gordon.
-We tell stories about some of the colourful characters and history of Australia, as well as my experiences living, working and leaving there.
-Music is a key component of who I am, and began with a piano that turned up in our home when I was five years old.
-I took to it right away, and was on track to be a concert pianist until a devastating accident crushed that dream and led me instead to rock ’n roll, wedding reception venues, and piano bars.
+UFDU tell stories about some of the colourful characters and history of Australia, as well as my experiences living, working and leaving there.

 Corroboree is my idea for a multi-purpose, cross-cultural, not-for-profit resource and education centre.
 It was designed to promote and connect Australia, New Zealand and Canada by sharing cultures and education, celebrating indigenous people, restoring prairie grasslands, and showcasing the arts and artistic endeavours.
 Despite being launched in 2007, the $15-million project never quite got off the ground, but it’s still on the books and will hopefully one day come to fruition, in one form or another.

-- Toastmasters International, where I have two Distinguished Toastmaster designations in leadership and communication, the highest educational achievement in that organisation,
+- Toastmasters International, where Jenny has achieved two Distinguished Toastmaster designations in leadership and communication, the highest educational achievement in that organisation.

-- Manitoba Association of Playwrights, where writers of all levels are encouraged and celebrated by other playwrights, and
+- Manitoba Association of Playwrights, where writers of all levels are encouraged and celebrated by other playwrights.